Ghosts (play): Inception

-Ibsen wrote Ghosts during the autumn of 1881 and published it in December of the same year.
-As early as November 1880, when he was living in Rome, Ibsen was meditating on a new play to follow A Doll's House.
+Ibsen wrote Ghosts during the autumn of 1881 and published it that December.
+As early as November 1880, when he was living in Rome, he had been meditating on a new play to follow A Doll's House.
 When he went to Sorrento, in the summer of 1881, he was hard at work upon it.
-He finished it by the end of November 1881 and published it in Copenhagen on 13 December.
-Its world stage première was on 20 May 1882 in Norwegian by a Danish company in Chicago, Illinois.
+He finished it by the end of November 1881 and published it in Copenhagen on 13 December 1881.